tanjoshua/ecommerce-model/README.md

 1. Handling store products - adding, deleting, editing
 2. Features + validation of TextInput
 3. useReducer for forms
-4. Redux thunk to link to firebase server
+4. Redux thunk + using fetch to communicate with firebase server